icapps/ios-faro/README.md

 For a quick start follow the instructions below.
 For more in depth information on why and how we build Faro, the [wiki](https://github.com/icapps/ios-faro/wiki) page.

 ## Concept
-We build a service request by using a `Bar` class as the point where you fire your `Call` and get a `Result`.
+We build a service request by using a `Service` class as the point where you fire your `Call` and get a `Result`.

+### features

+* Service written to use Swift without Objective-C
+* Service cleanly incapsulates all the parameters to handle a netowerk request
+* Easily write a 'MockService' to load JSON from a local drive
+* Automatic Serialization and Mapping thanks to the use off the Swift 'Mirror' class.
+* Uses Protocol extensions to minimize the work needed on your end 😎

 ## Perform a Call